 - Be careful in writing out the context for reporting a percentage of respondents.

 - Develop your vocabulary for writing reports and presentations.
 Try to evolve it over time.
 Identify words that clearly communicate insights based on quantitative analysis and words (especially verbs) that help communicate implications and recommendations.

 Striving for precision – both with statistics and the language used to communicate insights – can be part of your ‘best practices’ for quantitative research.
 We want our work to be clear, insightful, and effective.
 Taking the time to thoughtfully and deliberately write questions, reports, and presentations (even when time is tight) will help your work resonate.

 As an added bonus, this precision will support the integrity of the work.
-Avoiding lack of clarity, confusion, and misinterpretation with careful text viagra online cheap store will help to build trust in the insights, recommendations, and data you present.
+Avoiding lack of clarity, confusion, and misinterpretation with careful text will help to build trust in the insights, recommendations, and data you present.